by Jim Forest

-The Church is “an army that sheds no blood.”
-Merton’s translation doesn’t lose the bright edge of the original Greek text.
+The Church may once have been “an army that sheds no blood” but few would have thought so in the Middle Ages.
+Even so, Merton’s translation doesn’t lose the bright edge of the original Greek text.
 Sadly, while certainly there are a great many Christians today who give an impressive witness to being part of such an army, it’s not a remark many would apply to contemporary Christianity as a whole.
-For centuries Christians, by the hundreds of thousands, have been combatants in practically any war one can think of, killing each other when not killing non-Christians, and by and large doing so with the unreserved blessings of clergy — if not, as happened with the Crusades, at their actual summons.
+For centuries Christians, by the millions, have been combatants in practically any war one can think of, killing each other when not killing non-Christians, and by and large doing so with the blessings of popes and other leading clergy — if not, as happened with the Crusades, at their actual summons.

 Merton’s vision of peace was similar to that of Clement of Alexandria.
-He wanted to revive in Christianity, that is in each of us, those strengths that would equip us, we who are attempting to follow Christ, to become once again part of an army that sheds no blood.
+He wanted to revive in Christianity, that is in each of us, those strengths that would equip us to become once again part of an army that sheds no blood.

-Merton gave witness to wanting to be such a person well before becoming a monk.
-One of the many surprises in his autobiography, The Seven Storey Mountain, is Merton’s thorough recounting of his decision, despite his disgust with Hitler and Naziism, to be a conscientious objector.
+Merton himself gave witness to wanting to be such a person well before becoming a monk.
+One of the many surprises in his autobiography, The Seven Storey Mountain, is Merton’s thorough recounting of his decision, despite his disgust with Hitler and Nazism, to be a conscientious objector.
 As he explained:

 [God] was not asking me to judge all the nations of the world, or to elucidate all the moral and political motives behind their actions.
 He was not demanding that I pass some critical decision defining the innocence and guilt of all those concerned in the war.
 He was asking me to make a choice that amounted to an act of love for His truth, His goodness, His charity, His Gospel. … He was asking me to do, to the best of my knowledge, what I thought Christ would do. … After all, Christ did say, “Whatsoever you have done to the least of these my brethren, you did it to me.”
 [SSM, 111-2]

-Remarkable words.
-One very rarely heard anyone, still less Catholics, saying such things at the time, least of all when World War II was underway or in the years that immediately followed, which is precisely when The Seven Storey Mountain was published.
+Remarkable words!
+One very rarely heard anyone saying such things in the modern world, least of all when World War II was underway or in the years that immediately followed, which is precisely when The Seven Storey Mountain was published.
 In their struggle to be accepted in a society whose default setting was anti-Catholic, Americans Catholics were notable for being more red-white-and-blue than many of their neighbors, a people doubly grateful to have found a home in the United States.
 Not that Merton was being critical of his adopted country.
 But it wasn’t every day a Catholic writer, or indeed Christians from other major churches, talked about their behavior, in wartime no less than peacetime, being modeled on Christ’s example.
 Against whom did Christ raise a deadly weapon?
 No one.
 How many were killed by Jesus Christ?
 Not a single person.
-He both taught and practiced love of enemies.
+Christ both taught and practiced love of enemies.
 He rescued people from death.
 Far from killing others, he was renowned for acts of healing.
 Dying on the cross, he forgave his executioners.
 Having risen from the dead, his said to his disciples, “Peace be with you.”

-Those who would cut Merton in two — the “early Merton,” author The Seven Storey Mountain and various books of the Fifties, versus the “later Merton,” author of Conjectures of a Guilty Bystander and all the other books he wrote in the Sixties — overlook how much that became major themes in Merton’s later writing and work, not only regarding peace but even his debt to people from non-Christian religious traditions, was already clearly expressed in The Seven Storey Mountain.
+Those who would cut Merton in two — the “early Merton,” author The Seven Storey Mountain and various books of the late-Forties through the Fifties, versus the “later Merton,” author of Conjectures of a Guilty Bystander and all the other books he wrote in the Sixties — overlook how much that became major themes in Merton’s later writing and work, not only regarding peace but his rejection of racism and his ability to connect with people from non-Christian religious traditions were already clearly expressed in The Seven Storey Mountain.
 There is development, of course.
 His early parochialism and convert zeal evaporated.
-Even more significantly, his understanding of what it meant to “be in the world but not of it” was gradually transformed.
-But important concerns that he had developed as a young man were not dropped.
-Merton had come to baptism not because of Christianity but because of Christ — “the Christ of the martyrs,” as he wrote in The Seven Storey Mountain, describing his first significant encounter with Christ when he was in Rome at age eighteen.
+His understanding of what it meant to “be in the world but not of it” was gradually transformed.
+Merton had come to baptism not because of Christianity but because of Christ — “the Christ of the martyrs,” as he stressed in The Seven Storey Mountain, describing his first mystical encounter with Christ when he was in Rome at age eighteen.

 The Seven Storey Mountain is an account of conversion.
 What Merton was to discover, once his autobiography was out of his hands, is that conversion is never finished.
 It is on-ongoing process.

-A significant part of Merton’s conversion in the last two decades of his life was his realization that a monk, in his place of relative refuge, is sometimes called to see the world with a clarity that often eludes those who are in the midst of the world, and not just to see what is happening but to attempt to speak up in a way that might prevent disaster.
+A significant part of Merton’s conversion in the last two decades of his life was his realization that a monk, in his place of relative refuge, is sometimes capable of seeing the world with a clarity that eludes those who are in the midst of the world, and not just to see what is happening but to attempt to speak up in a way that might prevent disaster.
 It has to do with the second of the two Great Commandments: love of neighbor.
 If you see your neighbor rushing towards a precipice and fail to warn him, his death may be more on your hands than his.
 He was blind — you were not.

 Almost anyone who knows anything about Merton is likely to recall that moment of illumination when, in 1958, he waited for the light to turn green at a busy intersection in downtown Louisville.
-I need not recite the familiar text.
 In a moment that contained all the time in the world, he saw those around him as bearers of the divine image, as persons loved by God, each of them as dear to God as anyone in any monastery.
 He knew not one of these strangers by name but the fate of each of them became a matter of eternal significance.

-Just three years later, not many months before his little book on Clement was issued, Merton submitted his first article to The Catholic Worker.
-This was easily one of the more controversial Catholic journals.
+Just three years later, in 1961, shortly before his book on Clement was issued, Merton submitted his first article to The Catholic Worker.
 Its editor, Dorothy Day, was an outspoken pacifist who saw the works of war as being the polar opposite of the works of mercy.
-It was not, in her view, a coherent life to feed the hungry one day and kill them the next.
+It was not, in her view, a coherent life to feed the hungry one day and drop bombs on them the next.